peteroupc/peteroupc.github.io/colorgen.md

 <a id=Visually_Distinct_Colors></a>
 ### Visually Distinct Colors

-Color maps can be used to list colors used to identify different items.
+Color maps can list colors used to identify different items.
 Because of this use, many applications need to use colors that are easily distinguishable by humans.
 In this respect&mdash;

 - K. Kelly (1965) proposed a list of "twenty two colors of maximum contrast"<sup>[(7)](#Note7)</sup>, the first nine of which